-Lameia is a relatively small asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Lameia is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Lameia as potentially hazardous because its orbit does not bring it close to Earth.

-Lameia orbits the sun every 1,419 days (3.88 years), coming as close as 2.31 AU and reaching as far as 2.63 AU from the sun.
-Lameia is about 50.1 kilometers in diameter, making it larger than most asteroids, comparable in size to the U.S. state of Rhode Island.
+Lameia orbits the sun every 1,420 days (3.89 years), coming as close as 2.31 AU and reaching as far as 2.63 AU from the sun.
+Lameia is about 50.1 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the U.S. state of Rhode Island.

 The rotation of Lameia has been observed.
 It completes a rotation on its axis every 11.91 days.